HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 discuss: 2044
 results: https://docs.google.com/spreadsheets/d/1UjEBhq0TfYxUpdpq5IuxjeHB4yqhJq4NOKEd6Dwwrdk/
 queries: 08_Accessibility
-#featured_quote: As an industry it’s time that we acknowledge the story told by the numbers in this chapter; we are failing disabled people.
+featured_quote: As an industry it's time that we acknowledge the story told by the numbers in this chapter; we are failing disabled people.
-#featured_stat_1: 15357625
+featured_stat_1: 15,357,625
-#featured_stat_label_1: longest alt text length in characters found for desktop sites.
-That’s enough to fill 5 and a half "War and Peace" sized books (assuming "War and Peace" has an average word length of 4.7 characters)
+featured_stat_label_1: Longest known alt text length—enough to fill five and a half "War and Peace"-sized books
-#featured_stat_2: 3200
+featured_stat_2: 3,200
-#featured_stat_label_2: websites with the attribute aria-labeledby, which is a misspelling of the aria-labelledby attribute
+featured_stat_label_2: Websites with the attribute `aria-labeledby`, which is a misspelling of the `aria-labelledby` attribute
-#featured_stat_3: 18
+featured_stat_3: 18
-#featured_stat_label_3: average alt text length in characters.
+featured_stat_label_3: Average alt text length.
 The average English word is 4.7 characters, so this is pretty terse!
+unedited: true
 ---

 ## Introduction